ucsb-cs56-projects/cs56-games-subsink/W18_proj00.md

 * (j) (40 pts) Related to code quality, but factored out into a separate issue because it is so important: how is the test coverage?
 Are there JUnit tests at all?
 If so, how much of the project is covered by testing?
 Are there opportunities to expand test coverage, and if so, how would you go about it?-pconrad.github.io/topics/user_stories/) are supposed to be written.

 <br />There are opportunites to cover test coverage, as the tests are not yet written.
-<br /> Probably will uses JUnit tests
+<br /> Probably will use JUnit tests